BEVTrack: A Simple and Strong Baseline for 3D Single Object Tracking in Bird's-Eye View: Experiment

 For a more comprehensive evaluation of effectiveness in challenging scenarios, we present results from various methods in cases characterized by sparse scenarios, occlusion, and intra-class distractors.
 To verify the effectiveness in sparse scenarios, we follow V2B~\cite{V2B} to select sparse scenes for evaluation according to the number of points lying in the target bounding boxes in the test set.
 For analysis of the impact of intra-class distractors, we pick out scenes that contain Pedestrian distractors close to the target from the KITTI test split.
 For the occlusion situations, we filter out scenes of occlusion scores less than one in the KITTI test set.

 As shown in Fig.~\ref{fig:robustness}, each column from left to right represents the cases of base setting, sparse scenarios, occlusion, and intra-class distractors respectively on the Pedestrian category of the KITTI dataset.
-Our proposed BEVTrack models the motion of both targets and intra-class distractors using BEV features, thereby harnessing contextual and spatial information effectively.
-This approach results in improved target localization accuracy, particularly in challenging scenarios.
+Our proposed BEVTrack is more robust to these challenging scenarios than other methods.

-\paragraph{\textbf{Results on Nuscenes}} NuScenes poses a more formidable challenge for the 3D SOT task compared to KITTI, primarily attributable to its larger data volumes and sparser annotations (2Hz for NuScenes versus 10Hz for KITTI and Waymo Open Dataset).
-Subsequently, following the methodology established by M2-Track, we perform a comparative evaluation on the NuScenes dataset against prior methodologies, namely SC3D~\cite{sc3d}, P2B~\cite{P2B}, PTT~\cite{PTT}, BAT~\cite{BAT}, GLT-T~\cite{GLT-T}, PTTR~\cite{PTTR}, M2Track~\cite{M2Track}, and MBPTrack~\cite{mbptrack}.
+\paragraph{Results on Nuscenes.} NuScenes poses a more formidable challenge for the 3D SOT task compared to KITTI, primarily attributable to its larger data volumes and sparser annotations (2Hz for NuScenes versus 10Hz for KITTI and Waymo Open Dataset).
+Subsequently, following the methodology established by M2-Track, we perform a comparative evaluation on the NuScenes dataset against prior methodologies, namely SC3D~\cite{sc3d}, P2B~\cite{P2B}, PTT~\cite{PTT}, BAT~\cite{BAT}, PTTR~\cite{PTTR}, M2-Track~\cite{M2Track}, and MBPTrack~\cite{mbptrack}.
 As shown in Tab.~\ref{Tab:NuScenes}, our method achieves a consistent and large performance gain compared with the previous state-of-the-art method, MBPTrack.
 BEVTrack exhibits superior performance over methods reliant on appearance matching or segmentation, especially in datasets like NuScenes with sparser point clouds.
-We also visualize the tracking results on four NuScenes categories for qualitative comparisons.
-As shown in Fig.~\ref{fig:vis3}, when there are distractors around the target, conventional approaches tend to drift towards these distractors as a consequence of excessive dependence on appearance matching or segmentation.
-In contrast, BEVTrack can track point cloud objects more accurately and robustly.

-\paragraph{\textbf{Results on WOD}} WOD dataset presents greater challenges compared to KITTI and NuScenes due to its larger data volumes and complexities.
-Following M2-Track~\cite{M2Track}, we conduct training and testing on the respective training and validation sets.
+\paragraph{Results on WOD.} WOD dataset presents greater challenges compared to KITTI and NuScenes due to its larger data volumes and complexities.
+Following M2-Track, we conduct training and testing on the respective training and validation sets.
 We consider trackers that report results under this setting as competitors, including P2B~\cite{P2B}, BAT~\cite{BAT}, and M2-Track~\cite{M2Track}.
 As illustrated in Tab.~\ref{Tab:waymo_full}, BEVTrack consistently outperforms all competitors on average, particularly excelling in the \textit{Vehicle} category.
 Remarkably, BEVTrack, with its simple design, demonstrates even greater potential on this large dataset.